pranavrajaram/lights-out/README.md

   frameborder="0"
 ></iframe>

 As we can see, the model is fairly accurate at predicting customers affected between 0 and 500,000, but loses accuracy as the number of affected customers gets higher.
 In fact, if we had filtered the data so that it dropped the 19 rows where the observed customers affected was greater than 1,000,000, the MAE improves to 97,061.
+Overall, we think that the final model performs well for the majority of outages and provides valuable insights, although further work can definitely be done to handle extreme cases more effectively.

 ## Fairness Analysis